Money Exchange In Mexico

 The Basics

-The Mexican government has been pushing for tourists to rely primarily on pesos, but have maintained a “wishy-washy” policy about enforcing this because the USD both benefits and harms Mexico.
-Here are a few reasons:- Mexican pesos are the national currency, so there’s a natural bias and desire to navigate people towards using them.
+- Mexican pesos are the national currency, so there’s a natural bias and desire to navigate people towards using them.
 Mexicans hate when their currency is devalued – especially against the dollar.
 And, as of late, this has dramatically changed the buying power of both locals and people from the rest of the country.

 - Second, many of the Mexican drug cartels prefer US dollars over pesos because of the constant fluctuation in value.
 The government doesn’t want to see the cartels reserving USD because the wealth of the cartels would increase when the USD rises.